Azure/k8s-deploy/README.md

 ## Traceability Fields Support

 - Environment variable `HELM_CHART_PATHS` is a list of helmchart files expected by k8s-deploy - it will be populated automatically if you are using k8s-bake to generate the manifests.
 - Use script to build image and add dockerfile-path label to it.
-The value expected is the link to the dockerfile : https://github.com/${{github.repo}}/blob/${{github.sha}}/Dockerfile.
+The value expected is the link to the dockerfile: https://github.com/${{github.repo}}/blob/${{github.sha}}/Dockerfile.
 If your dockerfile is in the same repo and branch where the workflow is run, it can be a relative path and it will be converted to a link for traceability.
 - Run docker login action for each image registry - in case image build and image deploy are two distinct jobs in the same or separate workflows.

 ## Contributing